 - Purchase – After making their way through the entire sales funnel, your lead has finally converted into a customer.
 Congratulations!
 If the experience is a positive one, you will now get referrals, who will then begin at the top of the purchase funnel.

-Differences Between the Sales Funnel for B2B and B2C Brands
+Differences Between the Purchase Funnel for B2B and B2C Brands

 While the overall stages of the sales funnel stay the same, the big difference between B2B brands and B2C brands is how many people are involved in each step of the process.
 In B2C sales funnels, the purchaser is often the sole decision maker.
 They will sometimes talk to family or friends, but in general, they are making all the choices.
 Basically, you have one person to market to.
 On the contrary, in B2B brands, there is usually an entire team that you have to sell during every stage of the sales funnel.
 But the good news is, many B2B brands end with a contractual commitment instead of a one-time purchase.

-If you want to learn how to make the most out of each stage of the purchase funnel, contact Zero Gravity Marketing today.
+If you want to learn how to make the most out of each stage of the purchase funnel or eCommerce marketing, contact Zero Gravity Marketing today.
 Our team of experts is well versed in each stage and can help you convert your leads into paying customers.